 In addition to railway engines some members build and operate steam tractors or traction engines.
 These engines were used around the world until the 1940s by which time full size construction of these machines had ceased.
 Most models owned by CSMEE members are to 1/12, 1/8 or 1/4, scale.
 There is a strong traction engine following in the Club.

 Some members are interested in building clocks.
-There is a very active clock group lead by a professional watch/clock maker member.
 These members build and restore particularly fine examples of the clockmakers art and in doing so preserve a centuries old craft that is seldom practiced commercially today.
 Many members of this group are also interested in locomotives and traction engines.